-During routine maintenance checks of the loft spaces to the rear of our Landmark on North Street in Cromford, it became apparent the roof covering was starting to fail.
+During routine maintenance checks of the loft spaces at our Landmark on North Street in Cromford in Derbyshire, it became apparent the roof covering was starting to fail.
 The stone slates were starting to slip as the oak pegs holding them in place were deteriorating allowing moisture into the building.
 Temporary repairs were carried out immediately to stop the slates from slipping out completely.
 This was done by inserting copper tingles under the slate and hooking over the nearest slate batten.
 A close inspection followed and it was discovered that the slate battens and some of the rafters were in a poor state and needed replacing.

-An application for listed building consent was submitted outlining the plan to strip the roof completely, repair the rafters and add a breathable membrane before re battening and covering with the original stone slate.
-The addition of the breathable membrane was something the roof never had and added another level of waterproofing.
+An application for listed building consent was submitted which outlined our plan to strip the roof completely, repair the rafters and add a breathable membrane before re battening and covering with the original stone slate.
+The addition of the breathable membrane was something the roof had never benefited from, and added another level of waterproofing.
 This application was approved and works began on the 24 January 2020.

 On this roof some of the lower slates are over 1m square and as part of the recording process any slates that were found to be broken were set aside and their exact size and very importantly their thickness was noted so replacements could be sourced from specialist roofing reclamation yard.